19hours/sg-statutes/Acts/Monetary Authority of Singapore Act.md

 (b) provide for either or both of the following:

-(i) that any arrangement is exempted from any provision of this Part;
+(i) that any arrangement, transaction or action is exempt from any provision of this Part;

-(ii) that the Minister or the Authority shall not exercise any power under this Part in relation to any arrangement;
+(ii) that the Minister or the Authority must not exercise any power under this Part in relation to any arrangement, transaction or action, or any matter for which any arrangement has been entered into, either in all circumstances or if specified conditions are not satisfied;

+[Act 31 of 2017 wef 29/10/2018]

 (c) prescribe —

 (i) any set-off arrangement, netting arrangement or other type of arrangement as an arrangement referred to in paragraph (b)(i) or (ii);

+(ia) any transaction or action as a transaction or action in paragraph (b)(i) or (ii);

+[Act 31 of 2017 wef 29/10/2018]

-(ii) for any arrangement referred to in paragraph (b)(i), each provision of this Part which that arrangement is exempted from; and
+(ii) for any arrangement, transaction or action referred to in paragraph (b)(i), each provision of this Part which that arrangement, transaction or action is exempted from; and

+[Act 31 of 2017 wef 29/10/2018]

-(iii) for any arrangement referred to in paragraph (b)(ii), each power which the Minister or the Authority shall not exercise in relation to that arrangement;
+(iii) for any arrangement, transaction, action or matter referred to in paragraph (b)(ii), each power which the Minister or the Authority shall not exercise in relation to that arrangement, transaction, action or matter;

+[Act 31 of 2017 wef 29/10/2018]

 (d) provide for any transaction to be void or voidable, or for any other consequence (including a consequence affecting any business, affairs, property, right, obligation, liability or power of any person under this Part, or affecting the operation of any provision of this Part) to arise, if any specified provision of the regulations is contravened;